elastic/ecs/rfcs/text/0000-gen_ai-security-fields.md

 We have begun using OTel fields that were experimental and have since been depricated.
 This will lead to a breaking change.

 Example is `gen_ai.prompt`.
-This field has been deprecated by OTel and is handled by `gen_ai.`, but it is being used in the AWS Bedrock integration:
+This field has been deprecated by OTel and is handled by [`gen_ai.user.message.content`](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/gen-ai/gen-ai-events.md)(?), but it is being used in the AWS Bedrock integration:
 - AWS Bedrock integration `gen_ai.prompt` being used [source](https://github.com/elastic/integrations/blob/main/packages/aws_bedrock/data_stream/invocation/fields/fields.yml#L64-L66)
 - [OTel deprecated fields](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/attributes-registry/gen-ai.md#deprecated-genai-attributes)